-Although there is no certainty, your buy-to-let property portfolio may increase in both size and value, and at some point you may want to cash in some properties, possibly to pay down the finance on those to be retained.
+Your buy-to-let property portfolio may increase in both size and value, and at some point you may want to cash in some properties, possibly to pay down the finance on those to be retained.
 Another option as you get older might be to gift some properties to your children or grandchildren.
 Capital gains tax (CGT) will come into play whether you sell or gift property, although this tax can be avoided by simply retaining property until your death.
 Your children or grandchildren can then inherit properties with an uplifted base cost for CGT purposes, although IHT then becomes an issue.

-• CGT: The gain will be based on what you sell a property for, or its market value if gifted.
-You can deduct the original purchase cost, incidental costs of purchase and sale (such as legal fees and stamp duty) and any expenditure which has enhanced the value of the property (and will therefore not have been deducted as repair expenditure when calculating property income).
-After deducting any available annual exempt amount (currently £11,700), gains will sit on top of your income
+- CGT: The gain will be based on what you sell a property for, or its market value if gifted.
+You can deduct the original purchase cost, incidental costs of purchase and sale (such as legal fees and stamp duties) and any expenditure which has enhanced the value of the property (and will therefore not have been deducted as repair expenditure when calculating property income).
+After deducting any available annual exempt amount (£12,000 for 2019/20), gains will sit on top of your income for the tax year of sale or disposal.
+Any part of the gain that falls within your basic rate band will be taxed at 18%, with the remainder taxed at 28%. - IHT: Outright gifts of property have IHT implications if you die within seven years of making the gift.
+If your property portfolio is retained until death, it will be included as part of your estate at its value at the time of death.
+Basically, IHT is payable at 40% once a nil rate band of £325,000 (up to £650,000 if you benefit from the nil rate band of a deceased spouse or civil partner) is exceeded.